Meet Local Musician Fran Pitre

 I’d love to attend the Jacksonville Symphony again soon, and we’ve got tickets to see Michael Bublé’s rescheduled concert next month!
 I have been known to love the bands Maroon 5 and Foreigner a little too much, and to see Billy Joel at the Garden in NY would be absolutely AMAZING!

-Do you have a favorite venue that you enjoy playing locally?
+Do you have a favorite venue where you enjoy playing locally?

 I love performing at Whiskey Jax (both locations) as we have many times in the past.
 Most recently we’ve been performing at Culhane’s Southside location (in Tinseltown), and at The Surf on Amelia Island, Fernandina Beach.
 I also love performing at Mavi Jax, and look forward to doing so now that they’re putting bigger bands back on their stage!